mlswg/mls-protocol/draft-ietf-mls-protocol.md

   direct path between the new leaf and the new root

-The public key of the ephemeral key pair is placed in the `ephemeral` field of the GroupAdd message.
+The public key of the ephemeral key pair is placed in the `ephemeral` field of the Add message.
 The computed direct path is placed in the `add_path` field.

 The new participant processes the message and the private key corresponding